Pols Armāns: Biography

 Armans was born at April 4 [O.S.
 March 22] 1903 in Mittelhof estate, Courland Governorate, Russian Empire (now Vidusmuiža, Sesava Parish, Jelgava Municipality, Latvia) in a peasant's family.
 In 1919 he entered the Komsomol, and in 1920 he became member of the Communist Party.
 He served for some time in the Latvian Army, in Riga and Daugavpils, in 1923 he enrolled into the University of Latvia.
 In 1925-1926 he lived in France, studying in École Polytechnique, where he obtained documents on the name of Pols Armāns.

 In 1926 Armans emigrated to the USSR and enlisted into the Red Army.
 In 1928 he graduated from Moscow Infantry School.

 Since 1928 till 1930 Armans served as a platoon commander in the 59th Rifle Regiment of the 20th Rifle Division in Leningrad Military District.
 Then he was relocated into the Moscow Military District as a commander of reconnaissance platoon in the 1st Motorized and Mechanized Regiment of the 1st Experimental Mechanized Brigade.
 In May 1931 he was again relocated to Transcaucasian Military District to serve as commander of the 1st Armored Car Battalion.
 Since December 1932 he was a battalion commander in 5th Mechanized Brigade.

 In 1935, Armans graduated from Courses for Improvement of Technical Staff at Academy of the WPRA Mechanization and Motorization Program and was sent to the 4th Mechanized Brigade.

 In 1936, he volunteered to fight in the Spanish Civil War on the side of Republicans.
-At October 13 a Soviet ship Komsomol with T-26 tanks and crews arrived to Cartagena.
+On October 13 the Soviet freighter Komsomol with T-26 tanks and crews arrived to Cartagena.
 A training facility was organized in Archena, which was to be used for training of Spanish tank crews.
 The training started at October 17 and was planned to continue for 15 days.
 But on 26 October because of worsening of situation at the front near Madrid, an order was issued to organize a tank company to defend the Spanish capital.
 Personnel was mostly Soviet, with several Spaniards for interaction with locals and Spanish infantry.
 Pols Armans was made the commander of this company.
 He was known as "captain", later "major Greiser".

 Armans showed outstanding boldness, initiative and composure in action.
 He participated in the first tank battle of Soviet tanks.